dharik/nerp-typeform/README.md

 # Todo

 * Figure out how to do EC2 -> RDS connection without manually setting db password env var.
-RDS rotates the db pass every 7 days so this needs to be addressed ASAP.
-I could disable the pass rotation to buy more time
+I disabled the pass rotation to get this released but I think using secrets manager to get the db password is a better approach
 * Add bug tracking (ie bugsnag or equivalent)

-* CI/CD
+* CI/CD setup
 * Add helmet for extra security headers
 * Add prettierrc file
 * Limit cors origins
 * Handle error when token isn't a valid UUID (server crashes instead of 404)
+* I used manual fetch() calls in the frontend.
+I'd set up a utility fetch() function to always set `application/json` header, await, etc

 # Scalability